WHO are the Liberal Democrat Team?

 Hazel Thorpe has been an elected Liberal Democrat Councillor for Tarring since 2000.
 She has served as Mayor.
 Hazel has many interests, gardening, the arts and crafts, reading and socialising and enjoys putting her networking skills to good use in the Community.
 With her support, local residents have inspired Tarring as one of the first wards to work together on environmental projects, including ”Adopt a Drain “, Recycle Your Butt, and currently creating an attractive make-over of a small green space and mini rainwater garden – (work in progress with children from

 a local school ) - through the continued support of Operation Watershed and Worthing Borough and West Sussex County Council.

 She is currently working on policy for the Regional Executive, her aim being to initiate and support projects which will improve the quality of life for all residents.
-As a former senior teacher, gaining a Master’s in Education, she has always supported young people, education and lifelong learning and outside of politics, she is an Associate Governor of Worthing College, a Trustee of the Maybridge Keystone Youth Club, Vice President of Worthing Lions and animal lover of all kinds.
+As a former senior teacher, gaining a Master’s in Education, she has always supported young people, education and lifelong learning and outside of politics, she was an Associate Governor of Worthing College, a Trustee of the Maybridge Keystone Youth Club, President of Worthing Lions and animal lover of all kinds.
 Hazel attends surgeries in Christchurch, the West Worthing Baptist Church and the Neighbourhood Watch alongside Bob whenever possible and is hoping to support the organisation of an Easter Egg Treasure Hunt with Super Stars in Tarring Park.